 Complete Annual Bedbug Reporting Requirement with HPD by Dec.
 31

-According to the Local Law, all multiple dwelling property owners must attempt to obtain the bedbug infestation history from the tenant or unit owner, including whether eradication measures were employed for a bedbug infestation.
+All multiple dwelling property owners must attempt to obtain the bedbug infestation history from the tenant or unit owner, including whether eradication measures were employed for a bedbug infestation.
 The law also requires owners to file the bedbug history for each of their properties electronically with HPD.
 And in addition to filing this electronic form with HPD, owners and managers will be required to post the form at a prominent place in the building or provide the form with each new or renewal lease.
 An HPD-approved form on preventing, detecting, and removing bedbugs must also be included with either the posting or lease distribution.

 General Bedbug Requirements